Alejou343/prueba-alternova/Readme.md

 In the **Products** folder, an object is present containing the available products in the shop.
 Each product has properties such as its name, price, image, and quantity available in stock.

+In the **Routes** folder, we can found the main component of our application (App) with the Provider, Routes integrated by React router dom and children components.

 In the **Styles** folder, there are files that assist with styling the application, including responsive design and global styles.

 **The other files** are used to configure the project with custom utilities for production and deployment to a hosting website, ensuring a high-quality project.